Moving sum procedure for multiple change point detection in large factor models: Theoretical properties

 \item Further, if Assumptions~\ref{factors}, \ref{idiosyncratic} and~\ref{depFE} hold with $\rho = 2$, there exists some sequence $\omega_{T}^{(2)}\rightarrow \infty$ arbitrarily slowly, such that

 \end{enumerate} } \end{thm}

 Theorem~\ref{thm:consistency} shows that the MOSUM procedure consistently estimates the total number and the locations of the change points.
 Here, we adopt a fixed, positive definite matrix $\widetilde{\mathbf{V}}$ in place of $\mathbf{V}_k$ which, without being a consistent estimator of the latter at some~$k$, still leads to consistency in multiple change point detection.
 This flexibility in the choice of $\widetilde{\mathbf{V}}$ is particularly favourable since, as noted earlier in Section~\ref{sec:method}, the estimation of (time-varying) long-run covariance matrix for multivariate time series is challenging.
-At the same time, it incurs an additional multiplicative factor of $\omega_T^{(1)}$ in the detection lower bound placed on $d_j \sqrt{\gamma}$, see Assumption~\ref{kirch}~\ref{assum:kirch:two}.
+While the asymptotic null distribution in Theorem~\ref{thm:null} allows for testing the null hypothesis of no change point with the family-wise error controlled, strengthening of the threshold is necessary for consistently detecting the number of change points, see e.g.\ \cite{kirch} and \cite{baiduan} where they set $\alpha = \alpha_T \to 0$ at a suitable rate.
+Instead, we introduce an additional multiplicative factor of $\omega_T^{(1)} \to \infty$ in the threshold $D_{T, \gamma}$; see Section~\ref{sec:tuning} where we discuss the choice of the threshold.
 Under a stronger moment assumption, we obtain the rate of estimation which is inversely proportional to the squared size of change as $\vert \widehat{k}_j - k_j \vert = O_P(d_j^{-2})$, This indicates that dominant changes are located with better accuracy, such as those accompanied by a change in the dimension of the factor space due to the introduction or disappearance of factors(s).